 What does this mean for SEO and your business?
 The way people search for information may begin to lean toward voice search.

 Businesses and SEO agencies need to start thinking about voice-optimized content.
 People don’t always speak the way they type.
+This is one of the largest SEO trends that are largely untapped.

 Additionally, people may begin to want voice results back to them.
 While this may sound simple enough, it isn’t quite so.